We are a multidisciplinary team of over 20 experts drawn from 12 leading UK universities in the field of nuclear fission.

 Eric Fraga, University College London Eric Fraga is Professor of Process Systems Engineering in the Department of Chemical Engineering at University College London (UCL) and a member of the Centre for Process Systems Engineering (CPSE).
 Professor Fraga’s research lies at the interfaces between industrial engineering, mathematics and computer science.
 His research broadly falls into two categories: the development of new computational methodologies for computational systems engineering and the design and implementation of computer interfaces for aiding engineers in the use of advanced computational tools in design.
 Professor Fraga has on-going collaborations with partners across the world.
 These collaborations include the design of fundamental optimisation algorithms for complex problems that arise in industrial, chemical, and nuclear engineering, integrated energy systems, water processing for shale gas extraction, the design and optimisation of bio-fuel production processes (primarily for ethanol production) and waste processing in biofuel production.
 Professor Fraga has published over 160 articles in international peer-reviewed journals and conference proceedings and has obtained funding for his research from the UK’s EPSRC, the European Commission, NATO and the British Council as well as from industry.

-Claire Corkhill, University of Sheffield Claire’s expertise lies in the corrosion of nuclear waste materials.
+Claire Corkhill, University of Sheffield Dr Claire Corkhill is an EPSRC Early Career Research fellow at the University of Sheffield.
+Claire’s expertise lies in the corrosion of nuclear waste materials.

 Laurence Harwood, University of Reading Laurence Harwood is Professor of Organic Chemistry and Director of the Chemical Analysis Facility at the University of Reading.
 His research interests lie in organic synthesis of metal-selective (specifically minor actinide) ligands